ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/topic-5-1-parts-of-class.rst

       // main method for testing
       public static void main(String[] args)
       {
-          // call the constructor to create 2 new Riddle objects
+          // call the Riddle constructor to create 2 new Riddle objects
+          // with the arguments for the riddle question and answer.

-         // call their printQuestion() and printAnswer methods
+          // call the riddle objects' printQuestion() and printAnswer methods

       }
   }